Skip to Main Content Skip to Footer Toggle Navigation Menu

 SOC Guidelines for New Student Organizations

-• New student organizations must demonstrate a unique purpose or reason for forming.
+• New student organizations must demonstrate a unique purpose or reason for existence.
+They should be able to distinguish themselves from other organizations on campus.

 • Do enough people want to take part?